cc-hpc-itwm/tarantella/docs/source/tutorials.rst

 Deep Residual Networks (ResNets) represented a breakthrough in the field of computer vision, enabling deeper and more complex deep convolutional networks.
-Introduced in [He]_, ResNet50 has become a standard model for image classification tasks, and has be shown to scale to very large number of nodes in data parallel training [Goyal]_.
+Introduced in [He]_, ResNet50 has become a standard model for image classification tasks, and has been shown to scale to very large number of nodes in data parallel training [Goyal]_.

 Run Resnet-50 with Tarantella